 About Me, Steele Colby

 With ongoing referrals and the addition of the Facebook group page, our little group has really grown!
 Thank you all for making this possible, either by joining or by your referrals.
-I look forward to even more continued growth in 2015 and beyond.
 As the group expands, there are more of you visiting the site without personally knowing me, so I thought it would be appropriate to share a little about myself!

 Your first question might be WHY am I running this group and site?